 Also, the tech guys behind Snapchat have become known for slipping in updates to their app which go undetected until someone pulls apart the code.
 This means that might be features inside Snapchat right now that we don’t know about!

-Regardless, here are five Snapchat tricks that we do know about.
+Regardless of whether you use snapchat for sexting or simply entertainment, here are five Snapchat tricks that we do know about.

 Change the emojis next to your friends’ names